 Table of Contents

 This document is intended to provide a basic overview of OLE’s circulation features and functions of interest to the circulation librarian.
 It therefore assumes familiarity with commonly used terms or phrases (e.g., “patron”, “borrower”, “shelving location”, “recall”, “checkin”, “checkout”, etc.).
 More detailed descriptions of functionality and instructions on using the circulation staff interface are provided in the Guide to OLE Deliver Module.
 This and other OLE user guides are available from OLE Documentation Portal.

 OLE circulation is based on the ability to link patron data to item data in various combinations under various circumstances and conditions.
-While the combinations are often common to all libraries, circumstances and conditions vary considerably.
-Therefore, OLE allows each library to select a wide range of options to meet local circulation policy requirements, e.g., patron-related blocks, item-related blocks, loan periods, notice types and notice frequency, etc.
+While the combinations are often common to all libraries, circumstances and conditions vary considerably, so OLE allows each library to select a wide range of options to meet local circulation policy requirements, e.g., patron-related blocks, item-related blocks, loan periods, notice types and notice frequency, etc.

 Like many other library systems, OLE circulation rules are based on the combination of: